probeiuscorp/language/README.md

-A pure, functional programming language inspired by Haskell, with these design goals:
+A pure, functional programming language inspired most by Haskell, but a bit by TypeScript.
- - add structural typing
- - minimize language features
- - change some of Haskell's "missteps"

-## Intentional deviations from Haskell
-1. Conciser anonymous functions: `x. x` instead of `\x -> x`
+Notable differences from Haskell:
+- Sound, axiomatic type system with **subtyping**, **higher kinded type** synonyms, and infix type constructors.
+- A focus on anonymous functions, with concise syntax for both value functions and type constructors.
+- A focus on minimizing language features.
+For example, do-notation as well as `in` and `where` expressions are dropped.
+- (Speculative) Algebraic effects to address the configuration problem.
-2. ECMAScript-like module system
+- ECMAScript-like module system

+Notable features kept from Haskell:
+- Lazy evaluation
+- Typeclassing
+- Curried by default

+Worth mentioning:
+- Emphasis on pipe operator `|` (type `∀a b. a -> (a -> b) -> b`)
-3. List types are `List a` instead of `[a]`
+- List types are `List a` instead of `[a]`
-4. Remove do notation
-5. Remove `in` and `where` expressions
+- "Batteries-included" prelude
+- Point-free pattern matching by default (see Haskell's `\case`)

 ## Non-Goals